Articles > Business > What are the steps to get an MBA

 6. Apply to appropriate MBA programs

-Once you have the required information in hand, it’s time to apply to the MBA program or programs of your choice.
-University of Phoenix offers a flexible, simple admissions process that doesn’t rely on test scores or application essays.
-Enrollment counselors will even help request your prior transcripts.
+With the required information in hand, it’s time to apply to the MBA program or programs of choice.

 7. Choose a school and prepare for enrollment

-After you’ve applied and been accepted to the MBA programs of your choice, it’s time to decide.
-Complete the enrollment process at your chosen school and prepare for the experience by speaking with academic counselors.
+After you’ve applied and been accepted to one or more MBA programs, it’s time to decide.
+Complete the enrollment process at the chosen school and prepare for the experience by speaking with academic counselors.

-8. Balance your coursework with your existing commitments
+8. Plan how to balance coursework with existing commitments

 Starting an MBA program is only one step.
-Whether you choose to go with a traditional MBA, pursue an online degree or tackle a competency-based program, you’ll need to balance your schoolwork with your existing commitments.
+Whether choosing to go with a traditional MBA, pursue an online degree or tackle a competency-based program, students can benefit from planning for the need to balance schoolwork with existing commitments like work and family.

 How long does it take to get an MBA?

-How long it takes to earn your MBA largely depends on several factors, such as the type of degree you pursue.
-Traditional MBA degrees generally take up to two years.
+How long it takes to earn an MBA largely depends on several factors, such as the type of degree.
+Taking the steps to get an MBA degree typically are up to two years.
 Competency-based programs can be completed in as little as 12 months.
-As always, your own experience will depend on the number of classes you’re able to take and how much time you can dedicate to your education.
+As always, individual experience will depend on the number of classes a student is able to take and how much time they can dedicate to education.

 Professionals who want to earn two master’s degrees at once may need more time.
-The MBA is sometimes combined with other relevant master’s programs for an enhanced experience, as with UOPX’s MHA/MBA dual degree program.
-This offering combines a Master of Health Administration with an MBA; students can complete it in as little as 27 months.
-This program can prepare individuals for a rewarding career in healthcare administration.
+The MBA is sometimes combined with other relevant master’s programs for an enhanced experience, such as an MHA/MBA dual degree program.

 Benefits of earning an MBA